AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 Abstract only uses Polytone Callbacks when:

 - Registering a new Abstract IBC counterpart, to store the remote Polytone `proxy` caller.
-- Creating remote accounts to be able to store the remote Abstract `proxy` address locally.
+- Creating remote accounts to be able to store the remote Abstract `Account` address locally.

 #### Cross chain trace